threadi/external-files-in-media-library/readme.txt

 * Added support for SSH/SFTP-URLs
 * Added support for file-URL (to import from local server)
 * Added support for credentials for each tcp-protocol
-* Added wrapper to support third party plugins or platforms, e.g. Imgur
+* Added wrapper to support third party plugins or platforms, e.g. Imgur or Google Drive
 * Added warning about old PHP-versions
 * Added option to switch external files to local hosting during uninstallation of the plugin
 * Added WP CLI option to switch hosting of all files to local or external